Skip to main content

 Ten things you didn’t know we do in UK emergencies

-We were there for Grenfell victims, we set up funds after the Manchester Arena bombing.
-We wade in when flood waters rise...and so much more.
+We were there for Grenfell victims, we set up funds after the Manchester Arena incident, we open rest centres during extreme flooding... and so much more.

 Got any questions?

-If you would like more information on the support we can offer during emergencies you can email the Crisis Response Team at CRT@redcross.org.uk.
+If you would like some more information on the support we can offer during emergencies you can email the local Emergency Response team at erni@redcross.org.uk.